To Clients and Partners of Safe Haven of Pender and their Family/Household Members:

 - Contact within the last 14 days with someone with or under investigation for COVID-19, or are ill with respiratory illness.

-- Residing in a community where community-based spread of COVID-19 is occurring.
+- Residing in a community where a community-based spread of COVID-19 is occurring.

 Safe Haven of Pender is prepared to report cases of respiratory illness that might be COVID-19 to our local health department.
 If the need should arise, we have established procedures for transporting persons with severe illness to medical facilities, as well.
 We have identified space within the shelter that can be used to accommodate clients with mild respiratory symptoms and to separate them from others.